 The proximal portion of the tibia consists of a medial and lateral condyle, which combine to form the inferior portion of the knee joint.
 Between the two condyles lies the intercondylar area, which is where the anterior collateral ligament, posterior collateral ligament, and menisci all have attachments.

 The shaft of the tibia is triangular in cross-section with three borders and three surfaces.
+The three borders as the anterior, medial, and interosseous and the three surfaces are the lateral, medial (anterior), and posterior.
 The anterior border divides the medial and lateral surface, the medial border divides the medial and posterior surface, and the interosseous border divides the lateral and posterior surface.
 While the medial surface is mostly subcutaneous, the lateral surface abuts the anterior compartment of the leg, and the posterior surface abuts the posterior compartment.

 The distal portion of the tibia is shaped like a box with a distal medial protuberance that makes up the medial malleolus.
-The are five surfaces that make up the distal tibia.
+There are five surfaces that make up the distal tibia.

-As the second largest bone in the body, the tibia's main function in the leg is to bear weight.
+As the second-largest bone in the body, the tibia's main function in the leg is to bear weight with the medial aspect of the tibia bearing the majority of the weight load.
 It also serves as the origin or insertion site for 11 muscles; these allow for extension and flexion at the knee joint and dorsiflexion and plantarflexion at the ankle joint.

 The tibia has three ossification centers: one for the diaphysis and one for each epiphysis.
 It begins in the shaft at around the seventh week in utero.
 The proximal ossification center starts at birth and closes at age 16 in females and age 18 in males.
 The distal ossification center starts at age one and closes at age 15 in females and age 17 in males.